The Method is a technique that helps you let go of what’s bothering you

 The Method is available in three ways

-Marlene Veltre has been facilitating The Method since 2013 when she developed it.
-Private sessions last 75 minutes.
+Marlene Veltre has been facilitating The Method since 2013.
+Private sessions last up to 90 minutes.
 For maximum effectiveness, sessions are conducted over the phone.

 Marlene Veltre developed The Method in 2013 when she was writing The Simple Seven book.
-She wanted to provide readers with an emotional healing tool that they could use anytime on their own.
-The Method is also presented on its own in the book, Feel Good, Do The Method.
+She wanted to provide readers with a tool that they could use on their own.
+The Method is also presented standalone in the book, Feel Good, Do The Method.

 Workshops are available if you would like to learn how to master using The Method on your own.